 Not too far from Key Largo is Islamorada, another of the more popular spots in the Keys.
 While Islamorada has some wildlife and lovely sights on the island, it’s most famous for nearby fishing opportunities.
 Often referred to as the “sportfishing capital of the world,” the water surrounding Islamorada is home to tarpon, permit, snook, marlins, swordfish, and even mahi-mahi.

 Finally, if you’re looking for a place to relax, you must stop by Bahia Honda State Park.
 Taking up the entire island of Bahia Honda, the park features some of the most beautiful beaches in the world, including the legendary Sandspur Beach.
 Make sure not to forget your camera!

-If you’re interested in seeing the Keys for yourself, why not try a self-guided driving tour from Action Tour Guide?
-Available now on iOS and Google Play, our app has a tour that runs for the entirety of the Keys, along with tours from all over the world.
+If you’re interested in seeing the Keys for yourself, why not try a self-guided driving tour of Florida Keys from Action Tour Guide?

 Essential Travel Guide: